DinhNC/pixi-examples-v2/readme.md

 You can then come back to the browser and navigate to your file and start changing it.

 When you create a new example file, you need to run ``` node generate-examples.js ``` in order for it to be shown on your local version of the website.

+## How to build the project to upload it to github pages ##

+Running ```jspm bundle-sfx js/main``` will compile all of the ES2015 code and all of the dependencies into a single file called build.js